 What Film Lost The Most Money?

 It is not unheard of for films with relatively low production budgets to achieve tremendous success at the box office, generating substantial profits.
 One notable example is the horror film “Paranormal Activity,” which was made with a budget of just $15,000 but went on to gross over $193 million worldwide, making it one of the most profitable films in history.

-See also What Is The #1 Best Show On Netflix?
+See also What Is The Best Year For Movies?

+What Film Lost The Most Money?